UofT-HPRC/galapagos/README.md

 Welcome to the Galapagos Hardware Stack.

+## Initial Setup

+First you need to initialize all environment variables.
+This is done with a build script.
+`source build.sh`

 The layers of the stack that we introduce are as follows:

 - Programming Layer